List of civil parishes in Dorset

 This is a list of civil parishes in the ceremonial county of Dorset, England.
 There are 269 civil parishes.

 Bournemouth, Christchurch and Poole

-The former Bournemouth County Borough was mostly unparished and the former Borough of Poole was entirely unparished.
-However, there are plans to create town ,parish and community councils for: Bournemouth,Poole, Broadstone,Redhill and Northbourne,Boscome and Pokesdown,and Southbourne.These should become official on 1st April 2026.
+The former Bournemouth County Borough was mostly unparished and the former Poole Municipal Borough was entirely unparished.
+However, town and parish councils for Bournemouth, Poole and Broadstone were formed in April 2026 with the first elections due to take place in May 2026.